opsschool/curriculum/config_management.rst

                        target  function to execute

 **target** is the minion(s) name.
 It can represent the exact name or just a part of it followed by a wildcard.
+For more details on how to match minions please take a look at `Salt Globbin <http://docs.saltstack.org/en/latest/topics/targeting/globbing.html>`_.

   In order to run target matching by OS, architecture or other identifiers take a look at `Salt Grains <https://salt.readthedocs.org/en/latest/topics/targeting/grains.html>`_.